 Don’t forget to check out JetSet LifeStyle Blog!

 You can also visit the museum immediately after lunch, a time when its usually the most quiet.
 This is to avoid all the tour groups as this will help you cut down the stress levels and give you a chance to take the best photos.
+Check out these tours in China.

 Surrounding the old part of Xi’an are the original fortified city walls, which date back to the 14th century.
 They were constructed under the Ming Dynasty to protect the city from invaders.
 Later, they were reinforced and extended by the Tang Dynasty.